What is critical thinking?

 9+ key critical thinking skills for your CV

-Critical thinking belongs in the transferable abilities (or soft skills) category of your CV because these personality-related skills show how you’d communicate with your colleagues and handle challenging situations.
+Not sure how to write a professional CV that includes critical thinking skills?
+These skills belong in the transferable abilities (or soft skills) category of your CV because these personality-related skills show how you’d communicate with your colleagues and handle challenging situations.

 As you’re listing competencies on your CV, consider including your critical thinking soft skills if: